feross/cs253.stanford.edu/src/pages/index.md

 - Assignments (75%)
 - Final Exam (25%)

-Each assignment is worth 12.5%.
+Each assignment is worth 15%.
 There is no midterm.

+### Final exam

+- Tuesday, December 10 at 3:30pm - 6:30pm

 ### Collaboration Policy